Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/test.md

 >**Manage channels** - only users with this permission ("moderators"/"administrators") can use this command as it affects Zoe for the server more deeply {.is-warning}

 >**Administrator** - only administrators can use this command, as it can output potentially sensitive data {.is-danger}

+>**Configuration** - in order for this command to be used, it must be enabled in the configuration beforehand {.is-info}

 >**Account ownership** - this command requires verification of ownership of a league account (not discord-related) {.is-info}